 July 29 to 31

 Can you smell the cinnamon buns?
 That’s coming from the top of the hill where a traditional clay oven has attracted a crowd.
 And it’s just for kids!
 Youngsters are encouraged to get into the bun-making business and pop the rolls into the old-style oven.
 Other clay ovens pop out round loaves, fresh and hot.
 Try ruby-red borscht, crowd-pleasing chicken noodle or tangy cabbage soups.
 Time to move on to that Ukrainian staple, the perogy.
 Here they come stuffed with potato and cheese, sauerkraut or Saskatoon berries.
 Add some rice-stuffed cabbage rolls, a couple of meatballs and you have the beginnings of an authentic Ukrainian meal.
 Need a little exercise?
 Head over to the pastry demonstration area where you can try your hand at rolling out krysticki, a deep-fried treat dusted with icing sugar.

-Have your pick from 42 regions, complete with entertainment, artifacts and, of course, food, during this city festival.
+Have your pick from 45 pavilions, complete with entertainment, artifacts and, of course, food, during this city festival.
 Visit the Tamil Pavilion for an Indian dinner with curried chicken, roasted eggplant, rice and chickpeas.
-Hop over to the Cuba Viva Pavilion for seasoned rice and beans on the plate along with stewed beef loaded with peppers and onions.
-Fans of stuffed green peppers should make their way to the Serbian Pavilion.
-Sample fried plantains at the African Pavilion, polenta at the Italian Pavilion and almond-rich pastries from the Dutch Pavilion.
-Visit three pavilions a night.
-Appetizer at #1, dinner entrée at #2 and dessert at your final stop.
+Hop over to the Cuban Pavilion for seasoned rice and beans on the plate along with stewed beef loaded with peppers and onions.
+Fans of stuffed green peppers should make their way to the Serbian “KOLO” Pavilion and the Serbian Pavilion “Beograd”.
+Sample fried plantains at the Africa Pavilion or polenta at the Italian Pavilion.
+If you can’t pick just one, visit two to three pavilions a night on a VIP tour.

 Nibble corn on the cob at the Morden Corn and Apple Festival